wvirany/blog/content/posts/prior_mean/index.md

 </div>

 Interestingly, the constant prior mean is actually more effective in identifying top-1% candidates in the dataset, achieving approximately 10% retrieval rate on average, compared to the docking prior mean which achieves roughly 5%.
-Interestingly, the docking prior mean appears to achieve a better simple regret at 500 iterations, suggesting that it could be more effective in identifying the global maximum, despite not achieiving good exploration compared to the constant prior mean.
+Conversely, the docking prior mean appears to achieve a better simple regret at 500 iterations, suggesting that it could be more effective in identifying the global maximum, despite not achieiving good exploration compared to the constant prior mean.
 However, the differences in terms of simple regret do not appear to be statistically significant.

 I also perform t-SNE on the Morgan fingerprints of the dataset to understand the objective landscapes and exploratory behavior of each model.
 The figure below shows the resulting t-SNE projection of the dataset, colored by both MM/GBSA scores (left) and Vina scores (right).
 The points are binned based on the percentile of their scores.